-Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
-If there is more than one SATA controller on your motherboard, refer to "Chapter 1," "Hardware Installation," to identify the SATA controller for the SATA port.
-(For example, on this motherboard, the SATA3\0, SATA3\1 (Note 3), SATA2\2, SATA2\3, SATA2\4 and SATA2\5 ports are supported by the P67 Chipset.)
+Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port (Note 3) on the motherboard.
 Then connect the power connector from your power supply to the hard drive.